Amr-Sadek/digital-habit-garden/README.md

 # 🌱 Digital Habit Garden

-Digital Habit Garden is a Flutter mobile application that helps users build positive habits through a visual and interactive virtual garden.
+Digital Habit Garden is a Flutter mobile application that helps users build and maintain positive daily habits through a visual and interactive virtual garden.

-Every completed habit contributes to the growth of a digital plant.
-Maintaining consistent habits builds streaks and unlocks new plant species, making habit tracking more engaging and motivating.
+The app turns completed habits into growing digital plants, allowing users to build streaks, track their progress, customize their garden, and stay motivated through visual growth.

 ## ✨ Features

 - 🌱 Create and track daily habits
-- 🔥 Track habit streaks
+- 🔥 Track habit streaks and consistency
-- 🌿 Grow digital plants through habit completion
+- 🌿 Grow digital plants based on habit completion
-- 🌻 Unlock new plant species based on streak progress
+- 🌻 Unlock different plant types and growth stages
 - 🏡 Customize the garden with different themes
-- 📊 Track weekly activity and progress
+- 📊 Track weekly activity and habit progress
-- 🔔 Daily habit reminders
+- 🔔 Receive daily habit reminders
 - 🌙 Light and Dark themes
 - 🌐 English and Arabic language support
+- 👤 Manage profile information
 - 📤 Share your garden

 ## 🛠️ Built With